Military uniform: Distinctive clothing

 One purpose of military uniforms is to clearly distinguish combatants who are protected by the laws of war from other persons carrying weapons, who do not always enjoy such protection.

 Another purpose in historical times was to make it difficult for deserters to avoid detection; military uniforms were so distinctive with many metal buttons and unique colours that they could not be modified into unrecognisable clothing.
 If the commander raised and equipped the troops out of his own pocket, the appearance of the soldiers was also designed to impress his superiors.

-Attractive or distinctive uniforms could make a military career desirable to young men (the "peacock" factor).
+Attractive or distinctive uniforms could make a military career desirable to young men or women (the "peacock" factor).
 As late as 1914 the British Army found that regiments with particularly striking off-duty or parade uniforms found it easier to attract recruits.
 Thus the four Rifle regiments in their sombre dark green had a higher public profile than the great mass of line infantry in scarlet.